 For your convenience, lockers are available in the theme park entrance building (subject to availability and a small charge).

-Disabled visitors who have a recognised medical condition which prevents them from being able to queue and would cause unnecessary discomfort or distress may be able to receive a preferential ride wristband which allow access to the rides via separate entry points.
-Preferential wristbands will only be issued on production of the relevant documentation, this must be in the form of a letter from a consultant or GP which clearly states that you are unable to queue and the reason why, DLA letter showing higher rate care or mobility or PIP letter showing enhanced mobility.
+Disabled visitors who have a recognised medical condition which prevents them from being able to stand for prolonged periods of time and would cause unnecessary discomfort or distress may be able to receive a preferential ride wristband which allow access to the rides via separate entry points.
+Preferential wristbands will only be issued on production of the relevant documentation, this must be in the form of a letter from a consultant or GP which clearly states that you are unable to queue and the reason why or a DLA/PIP letter showing higher rate mobility or medium/ high rate care.

-A preferential wrsitband will be given to the disabled guest and their essential companion.
+A preferential wrsitband will be given to the disabled guest and their essential companion (min age 14)

 Those with preferential wristbands must be accompanied on the ride by their essential companion at all times who must be seated in the same car/boat/seat.

-PLEASE NOTE: During busy times/ days we cannot guarantee that those wearing preferntial wristbands will not have to queue, however the length of time spent queuing will be less.
+PLEASE NOTE: During busy times/ days we cannot guarantee that those wearing preferential wristbands will not have to queue, however the length of time spent queuing will be less.

 Yes- The park endeavours to provide a safe and welcoming environment for all visitors of all abilities and ages.
 Unfortunately, due to the nature of the theme park, there are no areas which are particularly quiet on the actual site.